 The Aquatic Life 115 Mini Internal Protein Skimmer carries a small footprint and is rated for up to 30 gallons (114L).
 Designed with small and nano tanks in mind, this nano protein skimmer will fit comfortably in most aquariums or can get installed in an overflow or filtration compartment without a problem.
 It runs almost silently on about 8 watts of power.
 The design allows for easy access to areas that sometimes get hard to clean on other protein skimmers.
 And mounting or taking the skimmer out of the tank gets substantially easier by the suction cups on the side.
 Also included is an adjustable bracket to secure the skimmer to the aquarium’s frame.

-While not the best nano protein skimmer out there, it’s a decent entry-level choice since it’s offered at a budget price, this is a decent entry-level nano protein skimmer.
+While not the best nano protein skimmer out there, it’s a decent entry-level choice since it’s offered at a budget price.

 - Very affordable nano protein skimmer

 - Easily installs in nano tanks

-- Rated for up to 30 gallons – plenty for a nano setup
+- Rated for up to 30 gallons (114L) – plenty of power for a nano setup

-- Generates a high volume of micro-bubbles in some tanks
+- Can generate a high volume of micro-bubbles in some tanks

-- Some customers complain of manufacturing errors and challenges with putting it all back together once you take it apart for cleaning…that’s not exactly a great feature
+- Some customers complain of manufacturing errors and challenges with reassembly once you take it apart for cleaning (not exactly a great feature)

 As the name implies, the Hydor USA SlimSkim comes with a tiny footprint that allows it to sit comfortably in nano tanks.
 Designed to clean tanks of up to 35 gallons (132L), the SlimSkim is engineered to sit in the first chamber of your nano tank.
 It’s one of the only nano protein skimmers small enough to fit there (always a bonus).
 In addition to the miniature profile, the SlimSkim is extremely quiet and energy-efficient, operating on just 4 watts of power (half the energy used by the Aquatic Life 115).

-Quick to set up, the SlimSkim has magnet-mounted suction cups which make short work of installing the skimmer into your tank and allow for uncomplicated removal when it comes time to clean out the skimmer.
-This magnetic mounting system is a step above the sometimes questionable plastic supports many nano protein skimmers use to hold themselves up.
+Quick to set up, the SlimSkim uses magnet-mounted suction cups, which make short work of installation and allow for uncomplicated removal when it comes time to clean out the skimmer.
+This magnetic mounting system is a step above sometimes questionable plastic supports many nano protein skimmers use.